BioCrossroads

 Series A in 2013

 Diagnotes, Inc. is a digital healthcare company based in Indianapolis, Indiana, that specializes in enhancing communication and collaboration within the healthcare industry.
-Established in 2010, the company offers a clinical communication platform designed to facilitate secure messaging, provider scheduling, patient data management, and documentation of discussions.
-This platform is tailored to the needs of various stakeholders, including patients, physicians, care teams, hospitals, health systems, and physician practices, enabling them to efficiently manage all patient-related communications.
-Diagnotes' applications are intuitive and easily adopted, serving a diverse clientele that includes large health systems, community hospitals, long-term care facilities, and behavioral health organizations.
-The platform supports a range of functionalities, from simple messaging to telehealth consultations, ensuring effective communication among healthcare professionals and their patients on a unified, cloud-based system.
+Founded in 2010, Diagnotes offers a clinical communication platform designed for secure messaging, provider scheduling, patient data management, and documentation of discussions.
+The platform is tailored to the natural communication habits of healthcare professionals and their patients, facilitating seamless interactions among patients, physicians, care teams, hospitals, and other healthcare entities.
+Diagnotes serves a diverse clientele, including large health systems, community hospitals, long-term care facilities, and behavioral health organizations.
+Its applications are versatile, enabling uses from simple secure messaging to telehealth consultations, particularly beneficial for connecting specialists with patients in rural areas through live video.
+The platform's user-friendly design promotes quick implementation and adoption, making it an integral tool for managing patient-related communications effectively.

 Bioscience Vaccines